-Eagle is the high-performance computing (HPC) system planned to be available to users early 2019.
+Eagle is the newest high-performance computing (HPC) system at NREL.
 Learn whether it has the capabilities to meet your research modeling, simulation, and visualization needs.

 Eagle is configured to run compute-intensive and parallel computing jobs.
 It is a cluster comprised of 2114 nodes (servers) that run the Linux operating system (Red Had Linux or the derivative CentOS distribution), with a peak performance of 8 PetaFLOPS.